- Lead author Dr. Robert Ursano reports rates and predictors of suicide attempts in U.S. Army during the wars in Afghanistan and Iraq.

 Army STARRS is the largest study of mental health risk and resilience ever conducted among military personnel.

 Army STARRS investigators are looking for factors that help protect a Soldier’s mental health and factors that put a Soldier’s mental health at risk.
-Army STARRS is a five-year study that will run through 2014; however, research findings are reported as they become available so that they may be applied to ongoing health promotion, risk reduction, and suicide prevention efforts.
-Because promoting mental health and reducing suicide risk are important for all Americans; the findings from Army STARRS will benefit not only Servicemembers but the nation as a whole.
+Army STARRS ran from July 2009 through June 2015.
+During that time, research findings were reported to senior Army leadership as the findings became available so the Army had the ability to apply them to ongoing health promotion, risk reduction, and suicide prevention efforts.
+Because promoting mental health and reducing suicide risk are important for all Americans; the findings from Army STARRS will benefit not only Service members but the nation as a whole.

 Joining Army STARRS is completely voluntary.
 Responses and personal information remain strictly confidential.
 If researchers invite a Soldier to participate, the Soldier can decide whether or not to do so.

 - Why should you participate in Army STARRS?

 Soldiers’ participation in Army STARRS is vitally important to the outcomes of the study.
 The greater the number of Soldiers who join the study, the more successful researchers will be in identifying the risk and protective factors that affect Soldiers’ psychological well-being.
 By being part of Army STARRS, you may influence and shape the Army’s ongoing health promotion, risk reduction, and suicide-prevention efforts, which could lead to improved resources for you and your family.
 In addition, because psychological well-being is important to Americans from all walks of life, the findings from Army STARRS will benefit the nation as a whole.